Mibea/Hatter/README.md

 Hatter rounded gnome icons
 ======

+Hatter is a rounded square icon theme for linux desktops.
+The goal is to integrate well with the default Gnome desktop asthetics with rounded windows and buttons.
+It is also reported to work well on KDE, XFCE and Mate.
+The design philosophy is to create a rouded square theme that is faithfull to the application's identity, name and branding.

 <img src="https://github.com/Mibea/Hatter/blob/main/Hatter-overview.jpg" align="center" />

-Rounded square icon theme for linux desktops, Mainly aimed at, and tested on Gnome distros like Fedora.
-It is also reported to work well on KDE, XFCE and Mate.
-The goal of this theme is to create a rouded square theme that is faithfull to the application's identity, name and branding and not mimicking another program or operating system.

 ## Install tips

 Installs both icons and Gnome-shell theme!